Obsidian: Europe

 Obsidian artifacts first appeared in the European continent in Central Europe in the Middle Paleolithic and had become common by the Upper Paleolithic, although there are exceptions to this.
 Obsidian played an important role in the transmission of Neolithic knowledge and experiences.
 The material was mainly used for production of chipped tools which were very sharp due to its nature.
 Artifacts made of obsidian can be found in many Neolithic cultures across Europe.
 The source of obsidian for cultures inhabiting the territory of and around Greece was the island of Milos; the Starčevo–Körös–Criș culture obtained obsidian from sources in Hungary and Slovakia, while the Cardium-Impresso cultural complex acquired obsidian from the island outcrops of the central Mediterranean.
 Through trade, these artifacts ended up in lands thousands of kilometers away from the original source; this indicates that they were a highly valued commodity.
+X-ray fluorescence techniques have also allowed obsidian in Greece to be identified as coming from Milos, Nisyros or Gyali, islands in the Aegean Sea.
 John Dee had a mirror, made of obsidian, which was brought from Mexico to Europe between 1527 and 1530 after Hernando Cortés's conquest of the region.

 Middle East and Asia

 In the Ubaid in the 5th millennium BC, blades were manufactured from obsidian extracted from outcrops located in modern-day Turkey.
 Ancient Egyptians used obsidian imported from the eastern Mediterranean and southern Red Sea regions.
+Obsidian scalpels older than 2100 BC have been found in a Bronze Age settlement in Turkey.
 In the eastern Mediterranean area the material was used to make tools, mirrors and decorative objects.

 The use of obsidian tools was present in Japan near areas of volcanic activity.
 Obsidian was mined during the Jōmon period.

 Obsidian has also been found in Gilat, a site in the western Negev in Israel.
 Eight obsidian artifacts dating to the Chalcolithic Age found at this site were traced to obsidian sources in Anatolia.
 Neutron activation analysis (NAA) on the obsidian found at this site helped to reveal trade routes and exchange networks previously unknown.